in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 The Singleton pattern is the most famous among all the design patterns.
 What this pattern does is very clear from its name - allow only one instance of a class per JVM at any point in time.

-A good real world comparison would probably be the President of a Nation.
+A good real-world comparison would probably be the President of a Nation.

 ![image info](images/Capture-109-06.png)